API Documentation

 Neuroblox.setup_sDCMMethod

-function setup_sDCM(data, stateevolutionmodel, initcond, csdsetup, priors, hyperpriors, params_idx)
+function setup_sDCM(data, stateevolutionmodel, initcond, csdsetup, priors, hyperpriors, indices)

 Interface function to performs variational inference to fit model parameters to empirical cross spectral density.